-Based on the auditors' report of the associate company, the associate company have used accounting software for maintaining its books of account, which have a feature of recording audit trail (edit log) facility.
-However, the associate company did not enable that feature in the accounting software during the financial year ended March 31, 2024.
+The associate company has used accounting software for maintaining its books of account, which has a feature of recording audit trail (edit log) facility.
+However, the associate company has enabled the same feature in the accounting software with effect from September 20, 2024 and the same was operated till March 31, 2025.
+Further, during the course of our audit we did not come across any instance of audit trail feature being tampered with wherever the same was enabled and operated.